Working from home or from other off campus locations is generally straightforward. Here are a few things you can do to prepare:

 - Google Drive and File Stream: Use Google Drive.
 Saving your files to Google Drive ensures that they are easily accessible from most any computer, tablet, or smartphone.
 Installing Drive File Stream allows you to work with files offline.
 This is helpful in the event that you do not have an internet connection.

-- VPN: Install the UMD VPN client only if needed.
-A VPN is not needed for most web-based UMN resources and services, such as MyU, umn.edu web pages, University Gmail and G Suite, Canvas, Office 365 or Zoom.
-You will need VPN if you use Active Directory (AD) shares (P or N drives) and some UMD Library resources.
+- VPN: Install the UMD VPN client.
+VPN is not needed for most web-based UMN resources and services, such as MyU, umn.edu web pages, University Gmail and G Suite, Canvas, Office 365 or Zoom.
+However, you will need VPN if you use Active Directory (AD) shares (P or N drives) and some UMD Library resources.
+Remote Windows users should also sign in to VPN weekly for a half day or more to be sure their device receives all critical updates and security patches.
 Please sign off of the VPN when you are not actively using it, as we have limited VPN resources available.

 - Zoom: Become familiar with Zoom, UMD's online videoconferencing system.
 If you need to meet remotely with students or colleagues, Zoom makes it easy.